JurajvRietbergen/J-Web/README.md

 # jweb

 ## Welcome
-This is the github repository for my personal website.
+This is the github repository for my old personal website.
 Feel free to snoop around and comment on my mistakes!